Dr. Leila J. Hamdan

 Rachel completed her MS in Coastal Sciences from USM.
 Rachel’s research interests focus on microbial biogeography in deep-sea habitats, and the manner in which microbes are dispersed in ocean currents.
 Rachel also has a background in marine aquaculture and bivalve studies.

-School of Ocean Science and Engineering
+Research Associate, School of Ocean Science and Engineering

 Division of Coastal Sciences